What Is Compersion?10 Ways to Achieve It

 It is possible, though, that you can feel both compersion and jealousy at the same time.
 It is also possible that if you practice compersion in monogamy, you can still cultivate feelings of compersion.
 Compersion psychology will help you realize the importance of compersion in your relationships.

 Compersion is the feeling of joy and happiness one experiences when their partner finds happiness with someone else.
-Here are 10 ways to build and achieve compersion.
+Here are 11 ways to build and achieve compersion and learn how to practice compersion:

 1. Acknowledge your jealousy

-If you want to nurture compersion, you will have to acknowledge that you experience jealousy.
+If you want to nurture compersion, you must acknowledge that you experience jealousy.
 Don’t feel ashamed of being jealous and suppressing it.
-Rather acknowledge it and don’t judge it as being a bad feeling.
+Instead, acknowledge it and don’t judge it as being a bad feeling.

 2. Practice with non-romantic relationships